MorozVladislav/Engine/README.md

 ```

 ## How to use Engine Feachers
-1. For moving of any map point just grab it with left mouse button than move and drop where you want.
+1. Press "Play" button to start the game.
+    1.1 If you have default settings in default_settings.yaml the game will start automatically
+    1.2 Otherwise insert your information in "Server settings"-window fields
 2. For connecting a server go to "File" -> "Server settings" fill all necessary fields and press "Ok".
    Any server connection errors will be displayed in status bar at the top of the window."
+3. For moving of any map point just grab it with left mouse button than move and drop where you want.